Parkerhiphop/my-site/data/blog/how-to-build-a-fitness-habit.en.md

 That's because you can incorporate your gym time into three parts of your day: "Before work", "After work", and "Before heading home".
 Without needing to commute separately to the gym, you can save a lot of time.
 It also makes the process of working out more comfortable, creating a smooth routine for your exercise regimen.

+### What If I Don’t Know How To Use The Equipment?

+> You may ask, "As a beginner, I don't know the movements and get overwhelmed by equipment.
+What should I do?"

+1. Go with friends
+   - First, go with friends who know how to exercise and follow their workout plan, slowly accumulating movements you can do.
+2. Ask the gym staff
+   - Don't be afraid to ask.
+Their job is partly to ensure no one is doing movements improperly and risking injury.
+The few times I've asked, they've been very helpful and I haven't experienced any pushy sales tactics.
+3. Take a intro coaching class first (10-12 lessons)
+   - Build foundational knowledge of proper movement and form.
+Then you can stop to focus on building the habit.
+4. Youtube
+   - Although there are many videos, as a beginner it's hard to filter good information.
+Videos also have some degree of misinformation and can't cover everything in one video.
+Try options 1-3 first before resorting to Youtube.

+#### Don't Let Coaching Classes Be the End of Your Fitness

+Many people, myself included, run into this:

+> Taking coaching classes at first without building an exercise habit.
+The cost was a burden.
+My form was still poor from lack of practice.
+> When I stopped classes, I stopped exercising too.

+Building the habit of regular gym sessions is more important than classes alone. **Classes without practice puts the cart before the horse!**

 ### The Two-Minute Rule

 This rule, also borrowed from Atomic Habits, suggests condensing a new habit down to just "two minutes".
 The crux is to make starting the habit as easy as possible.